aimms/how-to/Articles/120/120-pro-user-groups.rst

 ========================

 .. meta::
-   :description: Modeling for secure multi-user AIMMS Apps deployed on AIMMS PRO – Part 1: User Groups.
+   :description: Modeling for secure multi-user AIMMS Apps deployed on AIMMS Cloud.
    :keywords: secure, upload, download

 In this article we explore how you can authorize access to information within your AIMMS app by creating and managing user groups.